GDPR-aligned data handling

 Hosting partner names and the current sub-processor list are summarised in the section below and detailed in the evidence pack on request.

-Trust-pack requests route to a security-cleared inbox, not the general sales queue.
+Evidence-pack requests route to a security-cleared inbox, not the general sales queue.
 We respond on a working-day cadence and confirm next steps before any document moves.

 CoreFi publishes the categories of sub-processors that may process tenant data on behalf of the deploying institution.
 Named-vendor specifics, regions and processing purposes are kept current in the Data Processing Agreement and the evidence pack; this public summary is updated when categories change.